flores-jacob/RoboND-Perception-Project/writeup/perception_writeup.md

 ## Project: Perception Pick & Place

-# Extra Challenges: Complete the Pick & Place
-7. To create a collision map, publish a point cloud to the `/pr2/3d_map/points` topic and make sure you change the `point_cloud_topic` to `/pr2/3d_map/points` in `sensors.yaml` in the `/pr2_robot/config/` directory.
-This topic is read by Moveit!, which uses this point cloud input to generate a collision map, allowing the robot to plan its trajectory.
-Keep in mind that later when you go to pick up an object, you must first remove it from this point cloud so it is removed from the collision map!
-8. Rotate the robot to generate collision map of table sides.
-This can be accomplished by publishing joint angle value(in radians) to `/pr2/world_joint_controller/command`
-9. Rotate the robot back to its original state.
-10. Create a ROS Client for the “pick_place_routine” rosservice.
-In the required steps above, you already created the messages you need to use this service.
-Checkout the [PickPlace.srv](https://github.com/udacity/RoboND-Perception-Project/tree/master/pr2_robot/srv) file to find out what arguments you must pass to this service.
-11. If everything was done correctly, when you pass the appropriate messages to the `pick_place_routine` service, the selected arm will perform pick and place operation and display trajectory in the RViz window
-12. Place all the objects from your pick list in their respective dropoff box and you have completed the challenge!
-13. Looking for a bigger challenge?
-Load up the `challenge.world` scenario and see if you can get your perception pipeline working there!

 ## [Rubric](https://review.udacity.com/#!/rubrics/1067/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.